 When you install OrbixNames, the configuration file orbixnames3.cfg is added to your system, in the OrbixNames config directory.
-This file contains the configuration variables that relate to OrbixNames and it is included in the Orbix configuration file iona.cfg, as described in the Orbix C++ Administrator's GuideOrbix Administrator's Guide Java Edition.
+This file contains the configuration variables that relate to OrbixNames and it is included in the Orbix configuration file iona.cfg, as described in the Orbix Administrator's Guide Java Edition.

-On UNIX, you can set the OrbixNames configuration variables in the orbixnames3.cfg configuration file using the Orbix Configuration Explorer described in the Orbix C++ Administrator's GuideOrbix Administrator's Guide Java Edition.
+On UNIX, you can set the OrbixNames configuration variables in the orbixnames3.cfg configuration file using the Orbix Configuration Explorer described in the Orbix Administrator's Guide Java Edition.
 They may also be set as environment variables.
 On Windows these values are set in either the configuration file or the system registry.